htruong/htruong.github.io/_posts/2018-05-25-a-giant-enter-button.markdown

 - That's hilarious!
 Let's buy it -- by the way, I'd share the cost with you.
 - Don't bother, it's 5 bucks.
 But wait, we have to buy 20 of them.
 What do we do with the rest?
 - It's so cheap, I don't care, just give one to everyone in the office.
 I'd pay 20 for one even.
 - Chad, come look, we think we are gonna buy this for everyone in the office.
 This giant button is like 5 bucks.
-It's hillarious.
+It's hilarious.

 [Chad the manager came and look.
 5 minutes later...]

-- Hey Diane, can you add this to our product catalogue, also can you create a new advertisement campaign for this as a gag gift?
-Just don't mention anything about the anti stress pillow crap.
-Remember to negotiate for a good drop shipping price before you put it online.
-Also -- Justin, how much did you say you're willing to pay?
+- Hey Diane, can you add this to our product catalog, also can you create a new advertisement campaign for this as a gag gift?
+Just don't mention anything about the anti-stress pillow crap.
+Remember to negotiate a good drop shipping price before you put it online.
+Also – Justin, how much did you say you're willing to pay?
 - 20.
 - OK.
 Diane, make it 17.99 so it doesn't start with 2.
 Can you guys help Diane with some funny poses?